chmelevskij/toms-dope/README.md

 Somehow Practical Example
 -------------------------

-So now with knowledge about currying and piping we can write a simple app which uses both of the concepts to build up bigger system ou of smaller components.
+So now with knowledge about currying and piping, we can write a simple app which uses both of the concepts to build up bigger system out of smaller components.
-Sorry got carried away with it but will quickly show just these concepts applied to non-react project.
+Sorry got carried away with it but will quickly show just these concepts applied to a non-react project.
 But the good part is that we will be able to reuse some of this.
 [SHOW THE QUICK DEMO]

 HOC's
 -----

-So just like higher order functions in plain Js Higher Order Components have very similar properties.
+So just like higher order functions in plain Js Higher-Order Components have very similar properties.
 It's a function which accepts a component and returns a component.
 Usually injecting some sort of functionality or adding extra props.
-For example we can create a component which capitalizes all letters.
+For example, we can create a component which capitalizes all letters.

 ```jsx
 const Title = props => <h1>{props.children}</h1>